ElasticBottle/winykh/content/blog/CS135/desing_recipe.md

 A small note, answers to test should be calculated independently.
 You should not be using your program to derive the answer.

+### Types of testing: Open Box

+Open box testing refers to test written when the implementation detail of the program is known.

+### Types of testing: Close Box

+Close box testing refers to writing test where the implementation details of the program is not known.

+Both are important when writing tests.

 ## Examples Versus Tests

 Both show what is expected given a certain input

 Examples, however, focuses more on how the function is mean to be used.
 Does not actually take into account how the function was implemented.
+(Tends to be close box)
+Normally, we have one example per possible scenario of the function.

+* 2 examples for predicates
+* 1 example if the function returns a simple value like int

-Test, on the other hand, focus more the edge-cases and takes into account how the function was implemented to account for what can go wrong
+Test, on the other hand, focus more the edge-cases and takes into account how the function was implemented to account for what can go wrong.
+(Tends to be open box)